Aluminum Model Toys: Details

 Early on, AMT chassis were often made of metal, but later, they were usually a single piece of plastic with lower engine, exhaust and suspension details molded in a single piece with metal axles fitted through holes in the sides of the plastic.
 Normally, on the chassis, there were no operating suspension parts.
 Wheels were one-piece plastic pressed onto the axles.
 With parts typically "melted" together, forming a permanent bond, promotional models were much more durable than their counterpart assembled kits.
 Of course, promotionals were simpler and had fewer parts than kits which were a later marketing ploy to enhance sales.
 Hoods did not normally open and suspension details were molded into the chassis.
 One exception to this was the 1962 Ford Fairlane and Chevy Impala promos, both of which had an opening hood and a detailed engine.
 Beyond this, extras were not often built in, but there were occasional surprises like the button on the 1959 "Wide Track" Pontiacs which pushed the wheels inward toward the body to simulate how wide the new cars were.

 Seats were often, but not always, part of the single bucket of the interior whereas they were usually separate parts in kits.
-Many promotional models have survived intact for decades, whereas assembled kits tend to fall apart as the plastic cement deteriorates and small parts fall off, unless they were "solvent welded" with acetone or some other specific solvent for ABS.
-What was really fun was, AMT's common molding of sales specifications into the chassis, especially on Ford cars.
-The promo 1962 Ford Galaxie, for example, had thirteen different phrases molded on the chassis, from the very factual "Vacation Volume Trunk-28 Cubic Feet" to the more fanstastical "Galaxie, Silent As A Secret" or "Enduring Elegance With The Power To Please”.
+Many promotional models have survived intact for decades, whereas assembled kits tend to fall apart as the plastic cement deteriorates and small parts fall off, unless they were "solvent welded" with acetone or some other specific solvent for ABSW.
+AMT commonly molded sales specifications into the chassis, especially on Ford cars.
+The promo 1962 Ford Galaxie, for example, had thirteen different phrases molded on the chassis, from the very factual "Vacation Volume Trunk-28 Cubic Feet" to the more fanstastical "Galaxie, silent as a secret" or "Enduring elegance with the power to please”.

 Beginning collectors may try to simply identify a year of a promo from its license plate, but not all promos followed this tradition.
 1970 and 1971 Thunderbirds had no year-stamped license plates, so telling them apart can be difficult.